-Tending to your garden is deemed an important and worthwhile use of water, especially when linked to nurturing plants/nature

-Subconsciously water from the outside tap is considered less precious, perhaps as it isn't seen directly as drinking water

-It's worth noting that in many households, there is often one 'lead' gardener who did most activities in the garden e.g. watering plants or cleaning decking
+Water from the outside tap seems to hold a different value to water indoors Tending to your garden is deemed an important and worthwhile use of water, especially when linked to nurturing plants/nature Subconsciously water from the outside tap is considered less precious, perhaps as it isn't seen directly as drinking water It's worth noting that in many households, there is often one 'lead' gardener who did most activities in the garden e.g. watering plants or cleaning decking

-Behaviour changes due to COVID-19 are relatively minimal

-For those who are key workers, COVID hasn't had a huge impact on routine

-Older, retired couples are in a similar position.
+Behaviour changes due to COVID-19 are relatively minimal For those who are key workers, COVID hasn't had a huge impact on routine Older, retired couples are in a similar position.
 But though they're still using their gardens for personal use, they have had fewer people round to visit - friends, family, grandkids - as they're remaining cautious

-For others, having the garden available when they were stuck at home and unable to socialise was invaluable

-Most developed an appreciation for their garden over the 18-month period and felt they were spending much more time there than they were before

-But now that things are opening up again, schools are back and many are going back to the office, there is less time to use the garden than before

-Among our participants who garden, all told us that they garden now a similar amount to prepandemic, suggesting that current garden water usage patterns ought to be similar to prepandemic behaviours
+For others, having the garden available when they were stuck at home and unable to socialise was invaluable Most developed an appreciation for their garden over the 18-month period and felt they were spending much more time there than they were before But now that things are opening up again, schools are back and many are going back to the office, there is less time to use the garden than before Among our participants who garden, all told us that they garden now a similar amount to prepandemic, suggesting that current garden water usage patterns ought to be similar to prepandemic behaviours conscious Whilst the busy basics are less strict on fulfilling these actions, Eco Enthusiasts and Waste Warriors try hard to ensure they follow them environmentally conscious

-Based on reported behaviour we see a spectrum of environmental consciousness

-All of our participants are environmentally conscious to some extent, but we've identified 3 typologies to demonstrate some of the differences
+Environmental context All of our participants are environmentally conscious to some extent, but we've identified 3 typologies to demonstrate some of the differences